network-box/nbyum/README.rst

-nbyum is a wrapper around yum.
+The ``nbyum`` tool is a wrapper around yum.
 Why wrap?
 Simply because we need a way to call the yum API from a Perl program.

 As such, we could easier write a Perl binding to the yum API (which would be quite painful and would require someone with knowledge both in Python and